-We study the importance of input-output (IO) linkages and sectoral productivity (TFP) levels in determining cross-country income differences.
-Using data on IO tables and sectoral TFP levels for 38 countries, we uncover important differences in the interaction of IO structure with sectoral TFP levels across countries: while highly connected sectors are more productive than the typical sector in poor countries, the opposite is true in rich ones.
-To assess the quantitative role of linkages and sectoral TFP differences in cross-country income differences, we decompose crosscountry variation in real GDP per worker using a multi-sector general equilibrium model.
-We find that (i) IO linkages substantially amplify fundamental sectoral TFP variation but that (ii) this amplification is significantly weaker than the one suggested by a simple IO model with an aggregate intermediate good that abstracts from the details of the interaction between sectoral TFPs and countries' IO structure.
+We study the importance of input-output (IO) linkages and sectoral productivity (TFP) in determining cross-country income differences.
+We find that while highly connected sectors are more productive than the typical sector in poor countries, the opposite is true in rich ones.
+To assess the quantitative role of linkages and sectoral TFP differences in cross-country income differences, we decompose cross-country income variation using a multi-sector general equilibrium model.
+We find that (i) IO linkages substantially amplify fundamental sectoral TFP variation but (ii) this amplification is significantly weaker than the one suggested by a simple IO model with an aggregate intermediate good.